Seahawks position overview: Clowney or no Clowney, Seattle has work to do up front

 2019 review

-It all looked really good on paper heading into the season with Clowney acquired on cutdown day for two players who didn’t figure much — if at all — into the plans (Jacob Martin and Barkevious Mingo) and Ansah presumed close to full health, Woods appearing to be a more-than-servicable replacement while Jarran Reed served his suspension, and high hopes for the lines of 2019 first-round pick Collier and second-year players Ford and Green.
+It all looked really good on paper heading into the season.
+Clowney was acquired on cut-down day for two players who didn’t figure much — if at all — into the plans (Jacob Martin and Barkevious Mingo), Ansah was presumed close to full health, Woods appeared to be a more-than-serviceable replacement while Jarran Reed served his suspension, and there were high hopes for the lines of 2019 first-round pick Collier and second-year players Ford and Green.

 But as is often the case in the NFL, things didn’t go exactly as planned.